qinguorui2001/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-1. There should be at least one prefix.
+1. There should be **at least one** prefix.

 2. Ordering of prefixes are not strict and presence of multiple keywords are acceptable.

 3. Keywords are **case-insensitive** <br> e.g. `cs1101s` will match `CS1101S`.

-4. Each part of name separated by space will be match. <br>
+4. Each part of name separated by space will be matched. <br>
    e.g. `n/Hans` or `n/Bo` will both match `Hans Bo`. <br>
    e.g. `n/Sam` will match `Sam Tan` but not `Samuel Lee`.